MicrosoftDocs/ATADocs/ATADocs/ata-capacity-planning.md

 # ATA Capacity Planning
-This topic helps you determine how many ATA servers are needed to monitor your network.
-It will also help you figure out how many ATA Gateways and/or ATA Lightweight Gateways you need and the server capacity for your ATA Center and ATA Gateways.
+This article helps you determine how many ATA servers are needed to monitor your network.
+It helps you figure out how many ATA Gateways and/or ATA Lightweight Gateways you need and the server capacity for your ATA Center and ATA Gateways.

 > [!NOTE]
 > The ATA Center can be deployed on any IaaS vendor as long as the performance requirements described in this article are met.